Table of Contents

 Kalymnos’ Aegean setting and its dry, Mediterranean climate makes climbing possible throughout the year.
 Autumn is the best and most popular season for climbing, with October being the month where the number of climbers peaks, so keep that in mind when planning your trip.
 If you choose to go in October, you may want to avoid Odyssey, Grande Grotta, Arhi and Spartacus, as they are the most popular and most crowded spots.

-Though Kalymnos is small, it offers everything you need should you choose to stay for a couple of days or extended periods.
+Though Kalymnos is small, it offers everything you need to stay there.
 Most climbers choose the villages of Armeos, Masouri and Myrties as their base.
 From here, you can easily access all climbing spots by either scooter or foot.
-The island also has a number of hotels and studio rentals, bars and restaurants, and most importantly, climbing gear shops and guiding services.
-Be aware, there were few reported cases of burglary, so it is better to take your valuables (money, passports, etc.) with you when you go climbing.
+The island also has a number of hotels and studio rentals, bars and restaurants, and most importantly, gear shops and guiding services that offer great guided rock climbing tours in Kalymnos.
+Be aware, there have been a few reported cases of burglary, so it’s better to take your valuables (money, passports, etc.) with you when you go climbing.

-Fly to Kos, then take the ferry to Kalymnos, or fly to Athens, then fly directly to Kalymnost
+Fly to Kos, then take the ferry to Kalymnos, or fly to Athens, then fly directly to Kalymnos

 Pros and cons